asokolsky/RESTing-with-Flask/02.rest/farm/README.md

 We added  some logging for extra verbosity.
 Here is a decent [primer on flask logging](https://www.scalyr.com/blog/getting-started-quickly-with-flask-logging/).

+We also made provisions for serving static content from folder app/static.

 ## Client

 Module [restc.py](restc.py) has python implementation of HTTP client.
 It relies on session